bookia20/devday18/README.md

    ii.
 For Format, choose **Parquet**.

    iii.
-For Target path, **click on the folder icon** and choose the target folder previously created. **This S3 Bucket/Folder will contain the transformed Parquet data**.
+For Target path, **click on the folder icon** and choose the bucket that created in step 1. **This S3 Bucket/Folder will contain the transformed Parquet data**.

 ![glue17](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_17.PNG)